MALAKAHED/for_studying/0xfront_end/README.md

 I wanna learn React but not yet

-but React in my plan to be a full stake SWE
+but React in my plan to be a full stack SWE